0xyy66/0xyy66.github.io/2025-04-19-zombie-relay.md

 ![](/assets/images/zombierelay_attacker_docker.png)

-The docker compose script fetches an Alpine container, installs OpenSSH, creates a pair of keys (Ed25519) and copies the sshd_config configured to permit tunneling inside the container.
+Everytime you create the container, the compose will automatically create a new private key.
+Drop it on the target to connect to the container.

-After the keys creation, Docker prints out the private key, so you can drop it on the target and connect back to the container running on your host (it just needs some manual cleaning from the Docker prefix and the newlines) or you can directly copy the key from the container to your host (preferred way).
+Run the following command to copy the key from the container to your host.

 ```sh
 docker cp $(docker ps -l -q):/root/.ssh/id_ed25519 .